 - Kapalua Airport (west side) and Hana Airport (east side) are other smaller commuter airports

 - Honolulu International Airport, then take a short, 35-40 minute flight to Kahului or Kapalua Maui Airports

 - Beautiful Beaches, Waterfalls, Lush Green Gulches, Blowholes, Sea Cliffs, Natural Pools, Tropical Flowers, and Fruits

-- Weather is warm, so pack lightweight causal t-shirts, shorts, sundresses, tank tops, capris, skirts, swimsuits, sunscreen, sturdy shoes, rain gears and a light jacket for the cool evenings
+- Weather is warm, so pack lightweight casual t-shirts, shorts, sundresses, tank tops, capris, skirts, swimsuits, sunscreen, sturdy shoes, rain gears and a light jacket for the cool evenings

-- Be sure to check Maui County Official website for the traffic alters and current road closure before heading out
+- Be sure to check Maui County Official website for the traffic alerts and current road closure before heading out

 - Not many gas stations on Hana, have the gas tank filled before you hit the road

 - Weak/no cell phone signals, highly recommend to have maps downloaded or printed

 - Roads are narrow and winding, drive slowly and park only in parking lots

 - Bring food, water and changing cloths and prepare yourself if you have motion sickness